 The 1095-C contains detailed information about the health care coverage provided by Michigan State University.
-If you were enrolled in health care coverage, worked an average of 30 or more hours per week, or were considered a full-time employee at any point in 2017, then you should receive a 1095-C. The information you report from the form will be used to determine whether you will pay a penalty for failing to have health care coverage as required by the Patient Protection and Affordable Care Act, also called Obamacare.
+If you were enrolled in health care coverage, worked an average of 30 or more hours per week, or were considered a full-time employee at any point in the current tax year, then you should receive a 1095-C. The information you report from the form will be used to determine whether you will pay a penalty for failing to have health care coverage as required by the Patient Protection and Affordable Care Act, also called Obamacare.
 Think of the form as your “proof of insurance” for the IRS.

 When you receive your 1095-C, keep it for your records.

 Part 1 reports information about you and your employer.

 Part 2 reports information about the coverage offered to you by your employer, the affordability of the coverage offered, and the reason why you were or were not offered coverage.